 Blue Jeans and Slack Guidelines

-Below we list some suggestions to help the meetings run as smoothly as possible.
+Some suggestions are listed in this article to help the meetings run as smoothly as possible.
 We recognise that not all of these may be possible for you under current circumstances.
 We encourage you to fulfill those you can without too much stress, and to be patient with panelists who may be restricted in what accommodations they are able to make.

 If we need a backup due to a BlueJeans issue, we will use WebEx and send meeting invitations.

 - Speed Test: Check your connectivity strength by performing speed test.
 There are many websites which can help like https://fast.com/.
 We suggest having more than 1024 Kbps (1Mbps) bandwidth to support HD resolution meeting.